<< ARI Watch

 We have focused on the negative, the harm Israel inflicts on America.
 Is there a positive that somehow makes up for it?
 What benefit has Israel ever been to America that, in spite of all the above, makes it our ally?

-ARI claims that Israel helps America because Israel is a bastion of freedom and Western values which America can look up to and emulate — believe it or not — instead of (I would say) dragging us down to Israel’s level.
-We address ARI’s claim on a future page.
-[7] Here we simply wonder how a bastion of freedom and Western values could treat America the way Israel does.
+ARI claims that Israel helps America because Israel is a bastion of freedom and Western values which America can look up to and emulate — believe it or not — instead of (I would say) it’s supporters dragging us down to Israel’s level.
+[7] In any case it’s a wonder how a bastion of freedom and Western values could treat America the way Israel does.

 ARI says that Israel helps defend us from terrorists.
 In other words, a tiny bankrupt country 5,700 miles away helps defend the mighty United States that props it up – a ridiculous proposition.
 The truth is the exact opposite.
 Besides financial support, the U.S. provides much of Israel’s war materiel, making the U.S. Israel’s enabler in every bomb it drops.
 [8] We must expect that the U.S.-Israeli partnership, justified or not, eventually results in Israel’s neighbors hating the U.S. and wanting retaliation against Americans.
 [9]